mizzioisf/openhospital-client/README.md

 OH_LOG_FILE=openhospital.log

 ```
-### Manual config
+### Config files generation

-It is possibile to set the MANUAL_CONFIG option to "on" to keep the OH configuration files, so they are not regenerated and overwritten at every startup.
+It is possibile to set the CONFIG_FILES_GENERATION option to "on" to regenerate the OH configuration files at startup (also possibile with using the *g* script option),
+The default is set to off, so the configuration files are not regenerated and overwritten at every startup.
 This is useful for production environment where the configuration is fixed.

 ```
 ############## Script startup configuration - change at your own risk :-) ##############
+#
-## set MANUAL_CONFIG to "on" to setup configuration files manually
+# set CONFIG_FILES_GENERATION=on "on" to force generation / overwriting of configuration files:
-# my.cnf and all oh/rsc/*.properties files will not be generated or
+# data/conf/my.cnf oh/rsc/*.properties files will be regenerated from the original .dist files
+# with the settings defined in this script.
+#
-# overwritten if already present
+# Default is set to "off": configuration files will not be generated or overwritten if already present.
+#
+#CONFIG_FILES_GENERATION="off"
-MANUAL_CONFIG=off # linux
+CONFIG_FILES_GENERATION=off # linux
-$script:MANUAL_CONFIG="off" # windows
+$script:"CONFIG_FILES_GENERATION="off" # windows
 ```
 ### (Windows only) Enable interactive mode
 ```